Zygmate/terel/frontend/terel-app/README.md

 If you build the application this way all the binaries will be located at src-tauri/target/release and src-tauri/target/release/bundle to get all the executables.

 WARNING: the first (and only the first) time you launch the app wither in dev mode or in build mode it will require a bit of time.
 Every new launch after that is going to be super fast.

-## Binaries

-If you just want the executables to the latest release you can get them from src-taur/target/release and src-tauri/target/release/bundle.
-Releases are done periodically and are considered up to date.